 Mansard roofs with nearly vertical faces can boast a pitch of 20-in-12.
 Pitched roofs not only introduce greater degrees of installation difficulty into the cost structure, but they also permit the complicated roof complexes on some residences.

-Pitched roofs are most often associated with asphalt shingles, although standing seam roofs are becoming ever more popular on pitched roofs as well.
-Shingles can be fabricated from a wide range of materials such as asphalt (least expensive) to natural wood, metal, tiles and heavy slate (most expensive).
+Pitched roofs are most often associated with asphalt composition shingles, although standing seam roofs are becoming ever more popular on pitched roofs as well.
+Shingles can be fabricated from a wide range of materials such as fiberglass asphalt (least expensive) to natural wood, metal, tiles, and heavy slate (most expensive).

-The exact costs will vary depending on aesthetic choices and the vagaries of installation but expect a 2,000 square foot roof clad in asphalt shingles to run around $7,500 dollars and be prepared to pay between $25,000 and $35,000 for a natural slate covering.
+The exact costs will vary depending on aesthetic choices and the vagaries of installation but expect a 2,000 square foot roof clad in asphalt shingles to run around $8,000 to $16,000 dollars, and be prepared to pay between $35,000 and $45,000+ for a natural slate covering.

 Investigate fire ratings for various materials suitable for pitched roofs, in accordance with local building codes before proceeding.